Phase effects from strong gravitational lensing of gravitational waves: Multiple image searches

 \end{enumerate}

-We emphasize that consistency of waveforms under the lensing hypothesis is only one aspect of estimating the probability of lensing.
-It is also important to address astrophysical priors, such as the expected probability of strong lensing, and the expected distribution of lensing configurations with their time-ordering of the arrival of various image types.
+Here we have only described how to incorporate phase information on a lensing consistency analysis between multiple images.
+Nevertheless, consistency of waveforms under the lensing hypothesis is only one aspect of estimating the probability of lensing.
+In future work it is also important to address the astrophysical priors, such as the expected probability of strong lensing, and the expected distribution of lensing configurations with their time-ordering of the arrival of various image types.
 For example, the expected incidence of strong lensing in the existing LIGO/Virgo sample is low \cite{Li:2018prc,Oguri:2018muv}; the strong lensing rate at $z\sim 1$ is expected to be less than $1\%$, and the detected population is consistent with being at low redshift~(e.g.~see~\cite{2018ApJ...863L..41F,2019ApJ...882L..24A}; although see \cite{Broadhurst:2020moy} for an alternate view).
 In addition to the incidence of lensing, the morphology of the lens can also provide insight.
 As it is noted in \cite{Dai:2020tpj}, the lensing configuration they propose with a total of 7 images, and a bright type III image, would be a highly unusual system.
 This therefore argues against the lensing hypothesis.
 Similarly, existing electromagnetic lensing surveys, such as those identifying multiply-imaged quasars, should be an excellent source of information for determining the expected lensing rate, image types, and time ordering.
 Finally, it is important to consider the false-alarm rate from the GW data perspective.
 Given the elongated shapes of GW sky localizations \cite{2016ApJ...829L..15S}, the uneven mass distribution of detections with a significant fraction of sources at high mass~ \cite{2017ApJ...851L..25F,2020ApJ...891L..31F}, and significant errors on inferred binary parameters such as total mass, spin, and phase, a large GW catalog is likely to find sources consistent with lensing even if no strong lensing is present.
 It is important to account for this false-alarm probability in any evaluation of the likelihood of lensing.
+This can be achieved by performing an injection campaign.

 It is also to be noted that if multiple GW events are confirmed to be strongly-lensed images of the same source, it may be possible to identify the host galaxy \cite{Hannuksela:2020xor}.
 This is because the host galaxy is likely to also be multiply imaged, and this could be searched for in the GW localization region.
 Electromagnetic observation of the lensed host galaxy might also help confirm the lensing hypothesis, and further constrain the lensing geometry.
 If electromagnetic localization is achieved, the GW source sky localization greatly improves \cite{Hannuksela:2020xor}, and these strongly-lensed events can be used to test cosmology, in an analogous way to lensed quasars \cite{Wong:2019kwg}.